 - Working beyond age-related expectations: Pupils who are awarded this judgement are consistenly performing above the expectations of a child of their age.
 They show greater flair in their work and can utilise a range of different features with great precision.
 Few children nationally will be working at this level.

-As a requirement of the National Curriculum, Year 2 and Year 6 pupils take their end of key stage SATs in May of each year.
+As a requirement of the DfE, pupils will undertake statutory testing at key points throughout their time at primary school.
 These tests provide the data which is then verified and used in national comparisons.
 The complete set of statutory tests are:

 - Year 1: Phoncs Screening Test